UOA-CS732-SE750-Students-2024/project-group-careless-crayfish/README.md

 ### 3. How do I access latest deployed website

 ##### A: We provision new EC2 instances if we have infrastructure change.
-Need to go to github actions to grab the latest working public DNS
+Need to go to github actions to grab the latest working public DNS.
+Get it from the latest successful `CD` build from Github Actions

 ![image](https://github.com/UOA-CS732-SE750-Students-2024/project-group-careless-crayfish/assets/29388401/6aa34ed0-1479-48f9-89a5-ea07a2cd48cb)